Mt. Baldy Hiking Guide

-Everything you need to know about visiting Mt.
-Baldy and the summit hike
+Everything you need to know about the Mt.
+Baldy Hike

-Mt.
-San Antonio, commonly known as Mt.
-Baldy, is LA County's highest peak at 10,000 feet and is located within two nationally protected areas, San Gabriel Mountains National Monument and Angeles National Forest.
+Commonly known as Mt.
+Baldy, Mt.
+San Antonio is LA County's highest peak at 10,000 feet and is located within two nationally protected areas, San Gabriel Mountains National Monument and Angeles National Forest.

 Why is it called Mt.
 Baldy?
 Appropriately enough, there are no trees near the summit and the top of the mountain looks like a bald head!